 How to Use a Decibel Meter

-Using a DB meter is simple.
-All you need to do is turn it on and start measuring.
-Then, you can use it to quickly assess whether or not the noise levels you're exposed to are safe for your hearing health.
+- Open the app in a loud place to quickly assess whether or not the noise levels you're exposed to are safe for your hearing health.

 Here are four great options to try: